Ashvin Kumar: Dazed in Doon

 Kumar and his crew spent several months on the campus making the film in a consultative and participatory process that included both teachers and students.
 The film was shot over 25 days, and included a cast and crew of 40 boys and more than 500 extras.
-As a consequence of dealing with these logistics, which included training a large number of young boys as actors and crew-members and dealing with a heavy monsoon that upset the shooting schedule, Kumar improvised some of the acting and settings of the film, yet keeping to the original story and script.
-It is perhaps the first time in India that a near feature-length film of this nature has been made with school boys taking key roles both behind and in front of the camera.
+As a consequence of dealing with these logistics, which included training a large number of young boys as actors and crew-members and dealing with a heavy monsoon that upset the shooting schedule, Kumar improvised some of the acting and settings of the film.